-Cherry blossoms at Järntorget
+Cherry blossoms at Järntorget and Seminarieparken

 Some might argue that the cherry blossoms are a bit cliché, that they’re really not worth the fuss.
 Well, we couldn’t disagree more.
 If you need convincing, take a stroll underneath the light-pink cherry trees at Järntorget and admire nature’s very own candy floss.
 Irresistible!